MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/feedback.md

 - [Tech Community](https://techcommunity.microsoft.com/)
 - [Support](https://support.microsoft.com/contactus)

-The Answers forum and Tech Community are also good places to ask questions about deploying Office.
+The Tech Community is also good place to ask questions about deploying Office.

 ## Providing feedback about Office